 After having Elijah, after years of secondary infertility, after adopting the most precious, perfect little Chinese girl in the world, I found, to my delight and shock, that I was pregnant.
 The timing seemed perfect.
 “Really Lord?”
 I whispered in the bathroom as the second line materialized.
 “Now you’re giving me this gift?”

 Yet in the days and weeks to follow, I felt like something was “wrong”.
 A few weeks after paying a visit to the ER for bleeding, I found myself there again, this time for hemorrhaging.
 Hours later, the doctor sent me and my husband home to “let nature take it’s course”, but I passed out in the corridor, steps away from the exit door.
 I came to, surrounded by a flurry of activity.
 My hemoglobin had dropped to a seven.
 They couldn’t send me home so they wheeled me up to the- you guessed it- maternity ward and gave me two bags of blood via transfusion.
 Every now and then I heard a baby cry while I waited for my baby’s heart to stop beating.
-I had five ultrasounds throughout the night, the heartbeat slower with each one.
+I had five not-so-comfortable ultrasounds throughout the night, the heartbeat slower with each one.

 Then the next morning, there was no heartbeat.